jnorthrup/redline/teach_llm_line_chopping_refactoring.md

 ### 1. Understand the Code Structure

 - **Identify Function Boundaries**: The LLM should be able to identify the boundaries of functions and classes in the code.
 This can be done using regular expressions to match `class` and `def` keywords.
+  - **Handling Nested Structures**: The LLM should use a stack-based approach to correctly identify the boundaries of nested functions and classes.
 - **Extract Function Code**: Once the boundaries are identified, the LLM should extract the code for each function or class.
+  - **List of Strings**: The extracted code will be a list of strings, which needs to be joined into a single string before writing to a file.

 ### 2. Generate Unique Identifiers